AltaPay/plugin-magento2/README.md

-# AltaPay Magento2 extension
+# Valitor Magento2-2 extension

-AltaPay has made it much easier for you as merchant/developer to receive secure payments in your Magento2 web shop.
+Valitor has made it much easier for you as merchant/developer to receive secure payments in your Magento2 web shop.

 == Change log ==

+** Version 0.6.0

+	* Improvements:
+			- Rebranding from Altapay to Valitor
+	        - Platform and plugin versioning information sent to the payment gateway
+	        - Added support for virtual products
+	* Bug fix:
+	        - Validation Error not been shown at back button from checkout page
+	        - Order Status stall in "Pending"
+	        - Payment capture often fails

 ** Version 0.5.0